engtuncay/engtuncay.github.io/web-javascript/js-notes-2-6-reg-ex.md

 ```

-### Zero or one times (?)
+➖ Zero or one times (?)

 Zero or one times.
-The pattern may not occur or it may occur once❗ .
+The pattern may not occur or it may occur once ❗

 ```js
 const txt = 'I am not sure if there is a convention how to write the word e-mail.\